 There are no significant existing or anticipated capacity issues in respect of educational facilities at both primary and secondary levels within the Stillorgan area.
-The Planning and Building Unit of the Department of Education and Skills, in their pre-draft submission to the Council with respect to the Draft Stillorgan Local Area 2017-2023, advise that the demographics for the Stillorgan area will be monitored by the Department on an ongoing basis in order to identify any additional education requirements which may arise over the lifetime of the Plan.
+The Planning and Building Unit of the Department of Education and Skills, in their pre-draft submission to the Council with respect to the LAP, advised that the demographics for the Stillorgan area will be monitored by the Department on an ongoing basis in order to identify any additional education requirements which may arise over the lifetime of the Plan.